gvwilson/fiction/iffy/index.md

 who had sheltered her from storms of all kinds for most of her life.
 "I love you," she blurted.

-Aunt Naggie set her knife down and hugged her foster daughter back.
+Aunt Naggie set her knife down and hugged her back.
 "I love you too, sweetie," she said softly.
 "Always an' forever.
 Don't you ever forget that."